Becoming a meal-kit chef

 Problem Area

 HelloFresh provides weekly meal-kit boxes with pre-measured ingredients and personalized recipes.
-We analyze product usage to identify pain points and opportunities.

 Deeper look